nurollinsiii/Ninja_Scripts/README.md

 Public repo for my anonymized Ninja Scripps

 #CI/CD Ninja pipeline approach
+    The only scripts you will need in ninja are your get-github script and your stub scripts.
+The actual scripts should be pulled down per each run and only grab the latest revision each time.

 1. run the Github script
 2. set up your stub script & run your stub script w/ any parameters you may need